kk1987/T480s-hackintosh/README.md

 The Clover files in this repo (config.plist + ACPI/patched/ + kexts/Other/ + drivers64UEFI) _in theory_ should boot macOS 10.14, installer or post-install, on any T480s.
 There's absolutely zero guarantee though, since I never tested on a different machine.

-The EDID injection is specific to the IVO touch panel and probably should be disabled for other configurations.
-Also for initial booting, it might be necessary to inject an invalid ig-platform-id like 0x12344321.
+For initial booting, it might be necessary to inject an invalid ig-platform-id like 0x12344321.
 Subsequent boots should be fine without.

 ## Basic Info